How to Overcome Tattoo Anxiety

 Stress About the Pain:

-Your stresses are probably exaggerating the agony more than you will feel when getting a tattoo.
-Endorphins, which are your brain's natural pain relievers, are released when you receive a tattoo, which should help you, and if it isn't enough, ask your artist if they would be prepared to put a numbing spray on your skin during your consultation.
+Your high stress levels are probably making the situation worse in your head then they are going to be in real life.
+Endorphins, your brain's natural pain relievers, are released when you receive a tattoo, which should help you.
+The endorphins should help you with the pain, and if it isn't enough, ask your artist if they would be prepared to put a numbing spray on your skin during your consultation.

-Also, as soon as your tattoo is finished, all that pain will be gone, and you'll notice that all those unpleasant feelings will be replaced with the great satisfaction of having your brand new first tattoo.
+As soon as your tattoo is finished, all the pain will disappear and you'll notice that all the unpleasant feelings will be replaced with the great satisfaction of seeing your brand new tattoo.

 Fears of Societal Expectation:

 Thankfully, this isn't as big of an issue these days.
-Over the last ten years, society's perception of tattoos has shifted dramatically.
+Over the last ten years or so, society's perception of tattoos has shifted dramatically.
 Many more individuals are accepting of them, and some employers are becoming more tolerant of employees who have tattoos.

 There are still some people, including older generations, who are opposed to tattoos, but keep in mind that this is an experience about you, not them.
 Do what feels right to you, and don't let anyone make you feel bad about expressing yourself.